 The results demonstrate that the tracer incorporation rate has little or no effect on CV{total}.
 At plant 2, optimal homogenisation appears to be reached irrespective of the number of particles incorporated.

-Figure 2: CV{total} (%) according to theoretical tracer incorporation rates have been similar to the results obtained.
+Figure 2: CV{total} (%) according to theoretical tracer incorporation rates

 A comparison of the 2 industrial circuits clearly demonstrates the benefits of a mixing phase, even of short duration.